Abramz42/Abramz42/README.md

-# Hi, I'm Ademola Abraham 👋

-I'm a **Data Analyst** who enjoys turning business data into clear insights that make performance easier to understand and opportunities easier to spot.

-My work focuses on **business performance, sales, customer behavior and trends**, with projects built around real-world datasets and practical business questions.
+# Hi

+I'm Ademola Abraham, a Data Analyst drawn to the questions behind business performance.
+I work with sales, customer and operational data to investigate what is happening, understand the factors behind it and communicate the findings clearly.

+My projects span different industries and datasets, each built to examine a specific problem or area of performance.

 I use **Python, SQL, Excel and Tableau** to analyze data and communicate findings through dashboards, reports, and visualizations.